Evidence for the charge asymmetry in $pp \rightarrow t\bar{t}$ production at $\sqrt{s}= 13$ TeV with the ATLAS detector: Results

 To compute \Actt, at least two \dY bins are necessary.
 The \dY spectrum is divided into four-bin histograms for all channels/regions and for all differential measurements.
 While using fewer than four bins results in a smaller \Actt statistical uncertainty, using a larger number of bins allows a more accurate mapping of migrations that change the sign of \dY{} and allows an unbiased measurement of \Actt.
 The \dY{} bin edges are hence chosen to minimise a possible bias in the measurement.
 As an example, Figure~\ref{fig:prefit_postfit1} shows the four regions for the two channels in the inclusive case.
 The optimisation of the \mtt, \pttt and \betatt differential bins is based on the number of events they contain.
 The same \dY, \mtt, \pttt and \betatt bin sizes are used in the single-lepton and dilepton channels as well as in the combination.

 As mentioned in Section~\ref{subsec:SigModel}, the \ttbar signal modelling uncertainties take into account only the shape differences affecting \dYtt{} bins.
 However, when combining $N_{\mathrm{reg}}$ regions, the different \ttbar signal models may have different acceptances for signal events to enter a particular region.
-To allow independent \ttbar signal normalisation in each of the $N_{\mathrm{reg}}$ combined regions, $N_{\mathrm{reg}} -1$ signal normalisation parameters\footnote{Since the overall \ttbar{} signal normalisation is a free parameter because of the unfolding, only $N_{\mathrm{reg}}-1$ additional degrees of freedom are necessary.} $\vect{K}_{\text{norm}}$ are inserted into the likelihood with a uniform prior $\pi{}(\vect{K}_{\text{norm}})$.
+To allow independent \ttbar signal normalisation in each of the $N_{\mathrm{reg}}$ combined regions, $N_{\mathrm{reg}} -1$ signal normalisation parameters\footnote{Since the overall \ttbar{} signal normalisation is a free parameter because of the unfolding, only $N_{\mathrm{reg}}-1$ additional degrees of freedom are necessary.
+The MC overestimation in the single-lepton boosted regions is absorbed by these normalisation parameters.} $\vect{K}_{\text{norm}}$ are inserted into the likelihood with a uniform prior $\pi{}(\vect{K}_{\text{norm}})$.
 The posterior probability density thus becomes:

 where $\Bckg{} = \Bckg{}(\thetavec{}_{\textrm r},\thetavec{}_{\textrm b}, \vect{\gamma})$ is the total background prediction, the probability densities $\pi{}$ are uniform priors and \Reco{} is the reconstructed signal prediction.
 Three categories of nuisance parameters are considered: the normalisation of the background processes ($\thetavec{}_{\textrm b}$), the uncertainties in the background prediction due to limited MC sample sizes ($\vect{\gamma}$), and the uncertainties associated with signal and background modelling, object identification, reconstruction and calibrations ($\thetavec{}_{\textrm r}$).
 Uncertainties belonging to the last category affect both the reconstructed distribution of the \ttbar{} signal and the background prediction.
 The $\vect{\gamma}$ nuisance parameters are per-bin variables, allowing the total background prediction to fluctuate within its statistical uncertainty~\cite{Barlow:1993dm}.
 In each region, four $\vect{\gamma}$ nuisance parameters correspond to four \dYtt bins.
 In the differential measurements, four $\vect{\gamma}$ nuisance parameters are considered in each differential bin, in each region.